mpdf/mpdf.github.io/what-else-can-i-do/backgrounds-borders.md

 The two length values of the ‘border-*-radius’ properties define the radii of a quarter ellipse that defines the shape of the corner of the outer border edge.

-The first value is the horizontal radius e.g. in ‘border-top-left-radius: 55pt 25pt’  55pt is radius of curve from top end of left border starting to go round to the top.
+The first value is the horizontal radius e.g. in `border-top-left-radius: 55pt 25pt` 55pt is radius of curve from top end of left border starting to go round to the top.

 If the second length is omitted it is equal to the first (and the corner is thus a quarter circle).
 If either length is